 - The right to be free from mental and physical abuse

 - The right to receive proper medical care

 - The right to a safe and secure environment

 If your loved one’s rights have been violated, you may have grounds for legal action.
 For additional information about elder abuse lawsuits, fill out the contact form.

 Thousands of senior adults are abused in assisted living facilities every year.
 These facilities include nursing homes, group homes, and board and care facilities.
 The perpetrators of the abuse are employees that physically harm, neglect or take advantage of residents, whom they are required by law to provide a duty of care.
 The National Center on Elder Abuse reports that neglect is the most common type of elder abuse.
 Neglect is classified as the failure to provide food, shelter, health care or protection for an elder adult.
 The second most common type of elder abuse is physical abuse.
 Physical abuse is defined as inflicting pain or injury on a senior adult, this includes hitting, restraining and using excessive force.
 Some other types of nursing home abuse include:

 - Emotional abuse

 Sadly, for each case of elder abuse, neglect or exploitation that is reported to authorities, about five or more cases go unreported.

 If you suspect that your family member is being abused by a caretaker, you may be eligible to file a lawsuit.
 Contact an experienced elder abuse attorney today for a free legal consultation.
 After hearing about the details of your case, an attorney will advise you on the best course of action to pursue.
 Jonathan Perkins Injury Lawyers is available to assist nursing home abuse victims in New Haven, Bridgeport, and Hartford with their legal claims.
 The law firm is dedicated to helping abused elders receive the justice that you deserve.
-To receive a free and confidential case evaluation, fill out the contact form on this page.
+To receive a free and confidential case evaluation, fill out the contact form on this page or call 800-PERKINS.